One of my favorite things that I have done so far in Barcelona was attend the Palo Alto Market.

 This fun event happens the first weekend of every month in El Poblenou, a neighborhood in Barcelona.
 The market is tucked into a corner of the city and is comprised of old buildings, walls covered in vines and greenery, amazing gardens and cobblestone paths.

-The Palo Alto Market showcases a vast collection of food trucks and artisans.
+The Palo Alto Market showcases a vast collection of food trucks and artisans from Barcelona.
 String lights hang overhead, and small tables are everywhere, filled with people talking, laughing and enjoying the sunshine.

 Trucks and stands were selling nearly every type of food imaginable.
 You could find traditional dishes like tamales, meatballs, empanadas, and pastries, as well as some international cuisine.
 My roommate and I enjoyed noodles that were made fresh in a big wok right in front of us!